johnkoerner/johnkoerner.github.io/_posts/2017-05-18-IPC-in-net-core-using-protobuf.md

 - Visual Studio 2017
 - dotnetcore
 ---
 In the past, I have used WCF to handle inter-process communication (IPC) between various separate components of my client applications.
 Since .Net Core [doesn't yet support](https://github.com/dotnet/wcf/issues/1200) WCF server side code, I had to look into alternatives.
 The two main approaches to this that I have found are `TCPServer` and `NamedPipeServerStream`.
-[Other's](http://www.c-sharpcorner.com/article/building-a-tcp-server-in-net-core-on-ubuntu/) have covered the TCP approach, so I wanted to see what could be done with the `NamedPipeServerStream`.
+[Others](http://www.c-sharpcorner.com/article/building-a-tcp-server-in-net-core-on-ubuntu/) have covered the TCP approach, so I wanted to see what could be done with the `NamedPipeServerStream`.

 I started reading the [MSDN documentation](https://msdn.microsoft.com/en-us/library/bb546085(v=vs.110).aspx) on the basics of IPC with named pipes and found that it worked with .Net Core 2.0 with no changes.
 This is the true benefit of .Net Core.
 An older article about IPC is still completely relevant even though the code is now running on a Mac instead of a Windows Machine.
-One thing I didn't like too much about that article was the `StreamString` class and I wanted to see what I could due with plain old C# objects.
+One thing I didn't like too much about that article was the `StreamString` class and I wanted to see what I could do with plain old C# objects.

 I decided to start try out [Protobuf](https://github.com/mgravell/protobuf-net).
 I had heard about it in the past and figured this would be a good foray into learning more about it.
 Since I was developing a client and a server, I decided I would start with the API and put that into a shared class project.
-So I created a `Common` project and defined a `Person` class in there:
+So I created a `Common` project, added a reference to protobuf, and defined a `Person` class in there:

 	[ProtoContract]
     public class Person